 College Football Rankings: B/R's Top 25 After Week 2

-Bleacher Report's panel of experts—Matt Hayes, David Kenyon, Adam Kramer, Kerry Miller, Brad Shepard and Ian Wharton—tried to make sense of this madness once again.
-A first-place vote is worth 25 points, followed by 24 points for second, 23 for third, etc.
+B/R experts David Kenyon, Adam Kramer, Kerry Miller and Brad Shepard make up the panel in charge of ranking the teams that are playing.
+Each panel member submitted a ballot, with a first-place vote being worth 25 points, followed by 24 points for second, 23 for third, etc.

 2. Alabama (2)